Micro/Nano Fabrication Center

 wastewater neutralization system.

-is a brief description of our Class 100 clean room capabilities:
+Our Class 100 clean room capabilities:

 - A fully functional Photolithography area: